MapsPeople/docs/src/android/v3/guides/directions/directions-service.md

 ### App User Role Restrictions

-In the MapsIndoors CMS it is possible to restrict certain ways in the Route Network to be used by users of certain Roles.
+In the MapsIndoors CMS it is possible to restrict certain **ways** in the Route Network to only be accessible by users belonging to certain Roles.

 It is possible to get the available Roles with help of the `MapsIndoors.getAppliedUserRoles`: